Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Introduction

-In this paper, we take a different approach and focus on directly denoising the leading eigenvectors of $S$.
-This problem has also been studied extensively with the development of sparse PCA methods that seek sparse principal components of $S$.
-Although many sparse PCA algorithms have been proposed \cite{journee2010generalized, chavent2021optimala, jolliffe2003modified, zou2006sparse, chen2020alternating, jenatton2010structured}, none have been systematically applied to realistic single-cell RNA-seq datasets.
-A likely reason is that sparse PCA is highly sensitive to the choice of the penalty parameter: overestimating it can introduce misleading artifacts that may easily be mistaken for biological signal.
-We resolve this issue by showing on a variety of single-cell RNA-seq datasets that RMT enables robust, hands-off inference of sparse principal components that better approximate the leading eigenspace of $\mathbb{E}[S]$ than standard PCs.
-Through systematic benchmarks on datasets with ground-truth cell type annotations, we find that sparse PCA consistently outperforms autoencoder-, diffusion-, and PCA-based methods.
+In this paper, we take a different approach and focus on directly denoising the principal components of $S$.
+This problem has also been studied extensively through sparse PCA methods, which seek sparse principal components of $S$.
+To do so, these approaches augment PCA with sparsity constraints imposed on the principal components.
+Many sparse PCA algorithms have been proposed \cite{journee2010generalized, chavent2021optimala, jolliffe2003modified, zou2006sparse, chen2020alternating, jenatton2010structured}, each implementing a variation of the same idea.
+However, none has been systematically applied to realistic single-cell RNA-seq datasets.
+A likely reason is that sparse PCA is highly sensitive to the choice of the penalty parameter: overestimating it can introduce misleading artifacts that may be mistaken for biological signal.
+We resolve this issue by showing, on a variety of single-cell RNA-seq datasets, that RMT enables robust, hands-off inference of sparse principal components that better approximate the leading eigenspace of $\mathbb{E}[S]$ than standard PCs.
+Through systematic benchmarks on datasets with ground-truth cell type annotations, we find that sparse PCA consistently outperforms autoencoder-, diffusion-, and PCA-based methods on the task of cell type annotation.

-\paragraph{Assumptions} We assume that each cell follows the same stochastic gene regulatory process, so that the pattern of gene–gene correlations does not vary across cells.
-Implicitly, this corresponds to a separable covariance structure \cite{paul2009no}, i.e., $\mathbb{E} [(X_{ij} - \mathbb{E}[X_{ij}])(X_{kl} - \mathbb{E}[X_{kl}])] = A_{ik} B_{jl}$, where $A$ is the cell-cell covariance matrix and $B$ the gene-gene covariance matrix.
-Under this assumption, the data matrix $X$ can be written as

-where $Y_{ij}$ are i.i.d. random variables with zero mean and unit variance, and $P = \mathbb{E}[X]$ is a low-rank matrix.
-The signal, also assumed low-rank, may lie in the mean $P$ (the information-plus-noise model \cite{benaych-georges2012singular}), in the covariance $B$ (the spiked separable covariance model \cite{johnstone2001distributiona, bai2012sample, yao2015largea}), or in both.
-We adopt standard assumptions for the separable covariance matrice model \cite{couillet2015analysis, ding2021spiked}.
-Notably: the fourth moments of the entries of $Y$ are bounded, the spectral distributions of $A$ and $B$ converge to compactly supported probability distributions as $n \to \infty$ with $q = p/n$ fixed, and these limits are associated with densities $\rho_A$ and $\rho_B$, respectively.
-Under these assumptions, the spectral distribution of $S$ converges to a compactly supported probability distribution with density $\rho_S$ \cite{couillet2015analysis}.